Felder Sprenger + Partner, Treuhand und Unternehmensberatung, Liechtenstein Logo

 Dr. Marco Felder, Anna Stark

 The discussion surrounding new or increased taxes in Germany has gained significant momentum in recent months.
-At the center of the debate are current reform proposals concerning inheritance and gift tax, with business assets once again becoming a focal point of political and societal controversy.
-These proposals have recently been discussed extensively in the German business press, including in the Frankfurter Allgemeine Zeitung.
+At the centre of current debates are reform considerations regarding inheritance and gift tax, with business assets once again being discussed controversially from both a political and societal perspective.
+Corresponding proposals have recently been outlined in the German business press, including the Frankfurter Allgemeine Zeitung.

 Business Assets Between Fairness and Location Policy

 Businesses represent productive capital.
-They secure jobs, enable innovation, continuously generate tax revenues and social security contributions, and play a key role in economic stability.
-A heavier tax burden in the context of succession may therefore inhibit investment, complicate succession planning and, in adverse cases, force the sale or breakup of companies in order to finance tax liabilities.
+They secure jobs, enable innovation, generate ongoing tax revenues and social security contributions, and contribute significantly to economic stability.
+Increased taxation in the context of inheritance may therefore inhibit investment, complicate succession planning and, in unfavourable cases, force companies to be sold or broken up in order to finance tax liabilities.

 Tax Increases: More Fairness – but at What Cost?

-Supporters of reform argue that the existing reliefs for business assets are very far-reaching and, in individual cases, lead to significant unequal treatment.
-Economic studies also suggest that a moderate reduction of such privileges may be justifiable, provided that jobs and business continuity are not put at risk.
+Proponents of reform point out that the existing relief provisions for business assets are very far-reaching and, in individual cases, lead to significant unequal treatment.
+Economic studies also argue that a moderate reduction of privileges may be justifiable, provided that jobs and business continuity are not jeopardised.

-What ultimately matters, however, is the specific design of the measures.
-While tax increases may generate additional revenues in the short term, they can weaken investment incentives, entrepreneurial initiative and capital formation in the long run.
+What ultimately matters, however, is the specific design of such measures.
+While tax increases may generate additional revenues in the short term, they can weaken investment incentives, entrepreneurial initiative and capital formation in the long term.
 Excessive taxation of substance risks undermining the value creation base on which social security systems, collectively agreed wages and public services depend.
-Social fairness, in the long term, presupposes a strong real economy – not its gradual erosion.
+Social fairness in the long run presupposes a strong real economy – not its gradual erosion.

 Legislation, Constitutional Law and Time Pressure

-In addition, the publication of the decisive ruling of the Federal Constitutional Court on the constitutionality of the existing relief provisions for business assets is currently expected on a daily basis.
-Regardless of the precise outcome, it can be assumed that the legislator will implement adjustments on the basis of this decision within the current year.
-This temporal proximity alone significantly increases the planning pressure on entrepreneurs.
+At the same time, a landmark decision of the Federal Constitutional Court on the constitutionality of the existing relief provisions for business assets is expected in the near term.
+Regardless of the specific outcome, it can be assumed that the legislator will react promptly and introduce adjustments.
+This uncertainty alone significantly increases the planning and decision-making pressure on entrepreneurs.

-Further Tax Policy Perspectives: Tightening More Likely Than Relief
+Further Tax Policy Perspectives: Tightening More Likely Than Easing

-Beyond the current inheritance tax debate, it can be assumed that tax policy discussions in Germany are far from concluded.
-In addition to further adjustments to inheritance and gift tax, the reintroduction of a net wealth tax or comparable substance-based taxes is also regularly debated.
-In view of high public expenditure, demographic developments and growing social policy obligations, much suggests that the tax framework for wealthy individuals and entrepreneurs will become more restrictive rather than more generous over time.
+Beyond the current inheritance tax debate, it must be assumed that tax policy discussions in Germany are far from concluded.
+In addition to further adjustments to inheritance and gift tax, the reintroduction of a wealth tax or comparable substance-based taxes is regularly debated.
+In view of high public expenditure, demographic developments and growing social policy obligations, much suggests that the tax framework for wealthy individuals and entrepreneurs will become more restrictive rather than more favourable over time.
 Tax relief is politically difficult to implement and often not sustainable.

 Foundation Solutions as a Strategic Response

-Liechtenstein foundations in particular offer additional structural advantages in this context: they are not subject to German substitute inheritance tax and therefore not exposed to periodic re-taxation at thirty-year intervals, as is the case for domestic foundations.
-As a result, future tax tightenings do not automatically take effect at regular intervals.
+Liechtenstein foundations, in particular, offer additional structural advantages in this context: they are not subject to German substitute inheritance tax and therefore not exposed to periodic re-taxation at thirty-year intervals, as is the case for domestic foundations.
+Future tax tightenings therefore do not automatically take effect at regular intervals.
 Even if a structuring is implemented only after new rules have entered into force, this may still prove advantageous across generations, as the tax burden typically arises only once.

-What matters is not the circumvention of statutory provisions, but rather the forward-looking organization of assets within the existing legal framework, with the aim of long-term stability, planning certainty and entrepreneurial continuity.
+What matters is not the circumvention of statutory provisions, but rather the forward-looking organisation of assets within the existing legal framework – with the aim of long-term stability, planning certainty and entrepreneurial continuity.

 FS+P AG: Structure, Foresight and Legally Sound Implementation